bilalaniq/notes/Assembly_lang/NASM/array/Readme.md

 ---

 ### Notes

 - The example does not include actual printing of array elements because printing in assembly requires system calls or external libraries (e.g., `printf` in a C wrapper).
 - If you want to print the array elements, you can use Linux syscalls (e.g., `sys_write`) or link with a C library.

-Let me know if you need help with printing or further modifications! 😊